Capacitor Tutorial Includes:

 Capacitor uses Capacitor types Electrolytic capacitor Ceramic capacitor Tantalum capacitor Film capacitors Silver mica capacitor Super capacitor SMD capacitor Specifications & parameters How to buy capacitors - hints & tips Capacitor codes & markings Conversion table

-The silver mica capacitor provides close tolerance values with low levels of value change with temperature.
+The silver mica capacitor provides very high levels of performance with close tolerance values with low levels of value change with temperature.

 In view of its performance it was the capacitor of choice for many RF circuits like oscillators and filters where close tolerance and low drift were needed.

-Nowadays other types like ceramic capacitors are able to provide a similar level of performance in a smaller volume and at much lower cost.
-As a result the silver mica capacitor is not widely used.
-However it will be encountered when repairing older radios and other equipment.
+Nowadays other types like ceramic capacitors are able to provide a similar level of performance in a smaller space or volume and also at a much lower cost.
+As a result the silver mica capacitor is as not widely used these days, although these capacitors are still available and used in a number of applications where the performance needed calls for them.
+They will also be encountered when repairing older radios and other equipment.

 What is a silver mica capacitor

-Silver mica capacitors, as the name implies us a mica dielectric which is then silvered to provide the plates or electrodes of the capacitor.
+Silver mica capacitors, as the name implies use a mica dielectric which is then silvered to provide the plates or electrodes of the capacitor.

-Although more costly than other dielectrics, mica is an ideal form of dielectric for very high performance capacitors such as silver mica capacitors.
+Although more costly than other dielectrics, mica is an ideal form of dielectric for very high performance capacitors.
 A summary of the properties of mica are given below: